velicast/dress-graph/docs/theory/properties.md

-- **Normalized structural overlap.**  The numerator aggregates shared neighborhood contributions; the denominator normalizes by the structural size of each node.
+- **Normalized structural overlap.**  The numerator aggregates shared neighborhood contributions; the denominator normalizes by the structural size of each vertex.
 The ratio is a cosine-like similarity between the structural profiles of \(u\) and \(v\).
 - **Recursive depth.**  Similarity is not based on raw adjacency but on the similarity values of neighboring edges, which in turn depend on *their*